 I studied Agriculture with Animal Science at Aberystwyth University from 2007-2010, and upon graduating started working for Wynnstay Group PLC.
 Starting as a Sales representative I pursued further training and completed a Diploma in Ruminant Nutrition at Harper Adams University.
 I have been working as a Dairy Specialist within the company for the last 4 years, the role involves supporting and advising farmers across the trading area on dairy management and nutrition.
 This has opened my eyes to the possibilities on farm, with many inefficiencies holding the profitability of business back, my main objective is to have a positive effect on their business going forward.

 Outside of work, I am a keen rugby player and enjoy my rugby and the social at COBRA RFC.
 I have been heavily involved with YFC through the years, but going over competing age this year I hope to keep involved with the movement in the future.

-I would like to thank my family and my wife Kelly for their support to pursue my ambition, thank you also to Wynnstay for their support and encouragement to complete my project.
+I would like to thank my family for their support to pursue my ambition, thank you also to Wynnstay for their support and encouragement to complete my project.
 I would also like to thank The Royal Welsh Agricultural Society and McDonalds Restaurants for sponsoring my Nuffield Scholarship, without this generous sponsorship this amazing opportunity wouldn’t be possible.